Deep Gaussian Processes for Functional Maps: Experiment

 \textbf{Prediction Accuracy}.
 We first evaluated the normalized root-mean-square error (NRMSE) for each method.
-As shown in Table~\ref{tab:nrmse}, our method (\ours-FT/-QR) consistently achieves the highest prediction accuracy, with the exception of the NS dataset, where FLR-Fourier/-BSpline outperform all methods.
-This exception may be due to the NS dataset's difficulty --- characterized by a high Mach number --- and the limited number of training examples (only 90 available).
-In such cases, linear models with simple basis functions can offer more robust predictive performance.
-Nevertheless, \ours still outperforms all the other methods by a considerable margin.
-On \textit{1D-Burgers} and \textit{2D-Darcy} , \ours-FT surpasses highly optimized neural operator models, while \ours-QR achieves comparable error levels.
+As shown in Table~\ref{tab:nrmse}, our method (\ours-FT/-QR) consistently achieves the highest prediction accuracy, except on the Car-Shape dataset, where \ours-QR ranks second only to GNOT.
+On the \textit{Burgers} and \textit{Darcy} datasets, \ours-FT surpasses highly optimized neural operator models, while \ours-QR achieves comparable error levels.
 Notably, across all three real-world applications, both \ours-FT and \ours-QR significantly outperform all competing methods, with statistical significance exceeding the 95\% confidence level.
-Furthermore, neural operators such as FNO and DSE-FNO are limited by regular or fixed sampling locations, making them unsuitable for real-world scenarios involving arbitrary observation points.
-For instance, neither FNO nor DSE-FNO can be applied to the Quasar and SLC-Precipitation datasets, where the number and locations of sampling points vary not only between the input and output functions but also across different training and testing instances.
-Together the results highlight the strong flexibility and predictive performance of \ours.
+Furthermore, neural operators such as FNO and DSE-FNO rely on regular or fixed sampling locations, which limits their applicability to real-world scenarios with arbitrary observation points.
+For example, neither FNO nor DSE-FNO can be applied to the Quasar and SLC-Precipitation datasets, where the number and locations of sampling points vary not only between the input and output functions but also across different training and testing instances.
+Together the results demonstrate the strong flexibility and predictive performance of \ours.